desaimk/DataScienceCoursera/Course 3/Code-Book.md

 Code Book: Coursera - Getting and Cleaning Data - Final Project
 ================

-The “TidyDS” file includes means and standard deviations of measurements taken while subjects performed various activities.
+Submitted R code evaluates data that includes means and standard deviations of measurements of various parameters.
+Data were gathered from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-Subjects: Data includes 30 subjects, assigned numbers from 1 - 30.
+Study includes 30 subjects, broken up into two groups.
+Each subject is assigned a number from 1 - 30 and performed one or all of following activities:

-Activities were: Walking, Walking Up Stairs, Walking Down Stairs, Sitting, Standing, and Laying
+(1) Walking, (2) Walking Up Stairs, (3) Walking Down Stairs, (4) Sitting, (5) Standing, and (6) Laying

-Various Measurements are:
+Various parameters that were extracted from data set for this project are:

 1.  tBodyAccMeanX
 2.  tBodyAccMeanY